 After obtaining a key and secret, the API key and secret must be whitelisted in a course or across the institution from the NovoEd product to allow for the following set of APIs to be called.

-There are four endpoints:
+There are five endpoints:

 - POST To register a new learner